Denovocto/ciel/README.md

-# ciel
+# Ciel
-ciel programming language
+The Ciel programming language utilizes images as a source.

 # Contributors
 * Cindy M. Mendez Aviles